Twelve months ago, I read the statement:

 No matter your age or gender, menopause will touch every single one of us at some point.
 I’m a great believer in ‘Knowledge is Power’.
 Arming yourself with at least the basics will no doubt help when it does.

 If you’re a person going through menopause, I have a 4-week online course that teaches simple tools and techniques to help you thrive, ‘Managing the Menopause with Style’.
-Click here to learn more about it – use code LINKEDIN20 for 20% off until the end of October 2022.
+Click here to learn more about it and as a ‘thank you’ for your support, use code LINKEDIN20 for 20% off.

 For organisations, I deliver in-person or virtual menopause awareness training: